A place of unique beauty and charm – Tasmania is the ultimate getaway destination for a dose of luxury.

 Thalia Haven

 If you’re looking for Australia’s best outdoor bath, chances are you’ve come across Thalia Haven.
-But, now is the time to experience all the beauty that this luxury accommodation in Tasmania has to offer.
 Set on a private 130-acre wooded peninsula that is then surrounded by five kilometres of secluded coastline on the Great Oyster Bay, Thalia Haven promises to provide an experience like no other.
 Built to sleep up to eight guests, Thalia Haven is renowned for its incredible views, spacious land and, of course, the legendary bath.
 With four ancient stone bedrooms, a surrounding olive tree courtyard and the ocean’s edge, what more could you want from an off-the-grid sustainable experience?

 More info